How Theater Companies Are Innovating During the COVID-19 Crisis

 The Metropolitan Opera is offering up free streamed performances nightly.

 The world famous Met Opera announced on March 13 that it is bringing performances straight to audiences’ living rooms with nightly encores of past performances filmed from its Live in HD series.
 Audiences can emulate the communal experience of attending an opera by tuning in together at 7:30PM ET each night through the Met Opera’s website.
 Streams will remain available for an additional 20 hours thereafter, and will also be available for viewing through the Met Opera on demand app.

 Theater Wit in Chicago announced that the show will go on(line).

-The Chicago-based Theater Wit had just begun preview performances for “Teenage Dick” when it became necessary to close their doors due to COVID-19.
+The Chicago-based Theater Wit had just begun preview performances for “Teenage Dick” when it became necessary to halt live shows due to COVID-19.
 However, they’re encouraging would-be ticket buyers to go ahead and secure their tickets that are now being offered in exchange for an exclusive remote viewing experience of the show.
-Audiences can purchase for a standard showtime and will receive a personalized URL and password to join one of the theater’s capped capacity viewings.
-Though the performance itself is pre-recorded, every viewing will be followed by a post-show discussion over video conference in their ‘virtual lobby,’ offering viewers an opportunity to mingle with the Theater Wit community as they would after a traditional show.
+Audiences can purchase for a standard showtime to virtually join one of the theater’s limited-capacity viewings of the production.
+Though the performance itself is pre-recorded, every viewing will be followed by a live post-show discussion in their ‘virtual lobby,’ offering viewers an opportunity to mingle with the Theater Wit community as they would after a traditional show.